 Tables (e.g., prices, rates, data)

-How to optimize: Although Google has the ability to pull information from your web pages and reformat it for SERPs, you make it much easier on the search engine if you pre-format your content with the intention of it qualifying for a Featured Snippet opportunity.
+How to optimize: Although Google has the ability to pull information from your web pages and reformat it for SERPs, you can make it much easier on the search engine if you pre-format your content with the intention of it qualifying for a Featured Snippet opportunity.
 If you want to win a Bulleted Featured Snippet, for example, you would ideally format a chunk of text into bullets and include the target keyword in a subheading.
 The same process follows for Tables, Numbered Lists and other forms of Featured Snippets.
 In general, the higher up on the page your keyword-centric copy appears, the better.

-Rich Card (for mobile devices)
+Rich Cards (for mobile search)

 How to optimize: Similar to Rich Snippets, you’ll need to employ structured data markup via schema.
 Google provides free tagging help, HTML coding plugins and testing tools to ensure accuracy and implementation of schema.